 §7.
-Ordination for Local Ordained Ministry
+Ordination

 When the probationer has completed the requirements of the training agreement, the Presbytery, in consultation with KCML, shall satisfy itself that all requirements for ordination have been met.
-If the presbytery is not satisfied that all requirements for ordination have been met, the probation must be either extended or terminated.
+If the Presbytery is not satisfied that all requirements for ordination have been met, the probation must be either extended or terminated.

-If the presbytery approves the probationer for ordination:
+If the Presbytery approves the probationer for ordination:

 a) Terms of Call must be confirmed.
-This may be a continuation of arrangements during the LOM Probation, but needs to be reviewed and formally approved as a call.
+This may be a continuation of arrangements during the LOM Probation but needs to be reviewed and formally approved as a call.

-b) the congregation must vote on the call (or other process as relevant to another employing body)
+b) the congregation must vote on the call (or other process as relevant to another ministry setting)

-c) the probationer must accept a call from the presbytery. (ref Appendix 13)
+c) the probationer must accept a call from the Presbytery.

-The presbytery must conduct a service of ordination, which includes
+The Presbytery must conduct a service of ordination, which includes:

 - (a) the signing of the Formula, and

 - (b) the preaching of the word, and

 - (c) a prayer of ordination, and

-- (d) the laying on of hands, joined in by all ministers who are sent, and sent
+- (d) the laying on of hands, joined in by all ministers who are present, and

 - (e) a declaration of ordination.

-Then the presbytery also inducts the probationer into the position to which he or she has been called.
+Then the Presbytery also inducts the probationer into the position to which he or she has been called.